Best daily deals

 Spotify Free vs Premium: Is it worth it?

-A feature-loaded streaming service, regardless of which version you choose.
+A feature-loaded music streaming service, regardless of which version you choose.

 By

-Editor’s note: This Free Spotify vs Spotify Premium article was updated on March 5, 2024, to clarify some language and ensure the timeliness of the information within.
+Editor’s note: This Free Spotify vs. Spotify Premium article was updated on September 3, 2024, to reflect pricing changes and add a chart comparing the prices of plans and their features.
+We also answered additional FAQs.

 The listening experience with Free Spotify is unpleasant